xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 ## Conclusion

 Any task or achievement, whether big or small, contributes to your final goal at the end of the day.
 We should not discount our achievement even if it was something we felt that was easy and expected of us.
 We need to remember not to be too hard on ourselves, and recognize every effort that we put in to get things completed.
-Our souls will continue to feel more motivated as we acknowledge our achievements.
+Our souls will continue to stay motivated as we acknowledge our achievements.